Hohoe (Ghana parliament constituency)

 Hohoe is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Thomas Worlanyo Tsekpo is the member of parliament for the constituency.
 Hohoe is located in the Hohoe Municipal district of the Volta Region of Ghana.

 Boundaries

 The constituency is located within the Hohoe Municipality in the Volta Region of Ghana.

 Members of Parliament

-Elections
+Election results

 The Electoral Commission of Ghana changed constituency configurations prior to the 2008 elections with Hohoe North constituency changed and what was left of Hohoe South becoming Hohoe constituency.